Privacy Policy

 3. Session recordings, specifically

-When a tester starts a testing session, their walkthrough of the client's app is recorded: screen interactions (the page structure and what was clicked), console output, and request metadata (method, URL without query parameters, status, sizes — never request or response bodies, never headers).
+When a tester starts a testing session, their walkthrough of the client's app is recorded: screen interactions (the page structure and what was clicked), console output, and request metadata (method, URL without query parameters, status, sizes: never request or response bodies, never headers).
 Everything typed into form fields is masked before it leaves the browser.
+A recording may additionally include the tester's own voice narration, but only when the tester explicitly chooses to enable it for that session; voice follows the same retention and deletion rules as the rest of the recording.

 4. Automated decision-making